notreimuhakurei/le-text-editor/README.md

 # le-text-editor
-a random thing i made at like 9pm cuz i was bored
+a random kid made a bare bones text editor with typewriter sounds